 Course Code: PARA-3020

 An exploration of the disorders affecting the gastrointestinal, genitourinary, and endocrine systems.
+Students will also explore human development throughout the lifespan.
 Students will gain skills and knowledge in the diagnosis and management of illness and injury to these systems.

 Course Code: PARA-3030